aungkhant2002/aungkhant2002/README.md

 ## Availability

 Open to full-stack engineering roles, product-focused opportunities, and collaborative development projects.
+You can check out my latest work and case studies at [aungkhant.dev](https://aungkhant.dev).